About the Foundation

 Shannon Schuyler, President

-Shannon has been with PwC for more than 15 years and is the firm’s Corporate Responsibility (CR) Leader and President of the PwC Charitable Foundation.
+Shannon is President of the PwC Charitable Foundation and is PwC’s Chief Purpose Officer and Responsible Business Leader.
 She oversees the actions, programs and initiatives for the firm’s global internal strategy around PwC’s four CR pillars: Marketplace, Community, People, and Environment.
 She is also a member of the firm’s external client-facing practice, Sustainable Business Solutions.
 Shannon is a sought-after authority on youth education, social innovation, and corporate engagement strategies, and is an active board member of many organizations including the National Environmental Education Foundation (NEEF), The Giving Back Fund and The HistoryMakers.

 Patricia Mulvaney, Treasurer